StanfordVL/sail-blog-new-post/_posts/2021-10-01-retrieval-based-NLP.md

 **Acknowledgments.** We would like to thank Megha Srivastava and Drew A. Hudson for helpful comments and feedback on this blog post.
+We also thank Ashwin Paranjape, Xiang Lisa Li, and Sidd Karamcheti for valuable and insightful discussions.

+[^colbert]: Omar Khattab and Matei Zaharia.
+"ColBERT: Efficient and Effective Passage Search via Contextualized Late Interaction over BERT."
+Proceedings of the 43rd International ACM SIGIR conference on research and development in Information Retrieval.
+2020.

+[^colbert-qa]: Omar Khattab, Christopher Potts, Matei Zaharia; "Relevance-guided Supervision for OpenQA with ColBERT."
+Transactions of the Association for Computational Linguistics 2021; 9 929–944. doi: https://doi.org/10.1162/tacl_a_00405

+[^baleen]: Omar Khattab, Christopher Potts, and Matei Zaharia.
+"Baleen: Robust Multi-Hop Reasoning at Scale via Condensed Retrieval."
+(To appear at NeurIPS 2021.) arXiv preprint arXiv:2101.00436 (2021).